 Documents to download

 Since the introduction of independent taxation in 1990, all individuals have been assessed for tax as separate persons.
 This reform reversed a principle that had underpinned the tax system for almost two hundred years: that a married woman’s income was simply part of her husband’s income, and should be taxed as such.

 In September 2013 the then Prime Minister, David Cameron, announced the introduction of a new transferable tax allowance for married couples and civil partners.
 From April 2015 spouses and partners would be allowed to transfer £1,000 of their own personal tax allowance to their partner, provided neither of them were higher rate taxpayers.
-In the March 2015 Budget it was confirmed that the personal allowance would be £10,500 for 2015/16, so that the ‘marriage allowance’, as it is sometimes called, would be set at £1,050.
+In the March 2015 Budget it was confirmed that the personal allowance would be £10,500 for 2015/16, so that the ‘marriage allowance’ (PDF) as it is sometimes called, would be set at £1,050.
 The allowance would be set at 10% of the personal allowance in future years.

-This briefing gives a short history of the withdrawal of the married couple’s allowance, and the introduction of the marriage allowance.
-A second Commons Library briefing discusses the development of the new marriage allowance, in the context of wider debates about the way in which the tax system treats married persons: Tax, marriage & transferable allowances, CBP 4392, 14 January 2019.
+Commons Library research briefing Tax, marriage and transferable allowances discusses the development of the new marriage allowance, in the context of wider debates about the way in which the tax system treats married persons.

+Documents to download